strangerstudios/pmpro-add-paypal-express/readme.txt

 Tags: pmpro, paid memberships pro, gateway, paypal, checkout, registration Requires at least: 3.6
 Tested up to: 4.7.2
-Stable tag: .5
+Stable tag: .5.1

-Add PayPal Express as an Alternate Payment Option at Checkout
+Appeal to the highest number of potential customers by offering PayPal as a payment option in addition to your onsite credit card payment gateway.

 == Description ==

-This plugin enables a radio select on the membership checkout page, allowing a user to pay onsite with your credit card payment gateway or to pay via PayPal.
+This plugin enables a radio select on the membership checkout page, allowing a user to select their preferred payment method for purchase.
+PayPal offers peace of mind to buyers that have concerns paying you directly by giving them a layer of protection when making purchases online.

 == Installation ==

 1. Upload the 'pmpro-add-paypal-express' directory to the '/wp-content/plugins/' directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

+== Setup ==
+1. Navigate to the Memberships > Payment Settings admin page.
+1. Select the 'PayPal Express' gateway from the 'Payment Gateway' dropdown list.
-1. Set your PayPal Express API key, username, and password set in the PMPro Payment Settings.
+1. Enter your PayPal Express API key, username, and password set in the appropriate fields [docs].
+1. Click 'Save Settings'.
-1. After inputting your PayPal Express settings and clicking save, switch back to your primary gateway and save those settings.
-(The PayPal Express settings will be remembered "in the background".)
+1. Now (after inputting your PayPal Express settings and clicking save), switch back to your primary gateway by selecting your gateway from the 'Payment Gateway' dropdown list.
+1. Click 'Save Settings'.
+1. The PayPal Express settings will be remembered 'in the background'.

+Navigate to your Memberships Checkout page and preview the new 'Choose Your Payment Method' box.
+We also advise testing checkout via PayPal to ensure that the connection is working.

 == Important Notes ==